 How do I know which airlines are safest during COVID-19?

-Skyscanner’s COVID-19 safety rating filter allows users to search for and choose airlines based on ratings sourced directly from an exclusive partnership with AirlineRatings.com.
-An airline’s overall score (up to 5 points) is based on how many of the following five health and safety measures are in place in the wake of COVID-19:
+Skyscanner’s COVID-19 safety ratings for airlines uses data from our exclusive partnership with AirlineRatings.com.
+Each airline is scored out of five, based on how many of the following health and safety measures they follow: